 Make a Brigid Doll

 Take some straw and fashion it into a little girl.
 Dress her in white, decorate it with love, and bring her around the house, inviting a fertility blessing to your home.
 At night put her in a little makeshift cradle.
 Here’s a how-to DIY post I found online.
+I ordered one from Etsy this year.

 Make a Brigid Cross